makamu-okinyi/makamus-portfilio-havckathon/README.md

 🧰 Skills visualized using animated progress bars

-📂 Project section (placeholder for now)
+📂 tech Project section (front end of a film production company)

-📷 Photography area (optional section for photo gallery)
+📷 Photography area (pixie set for photo gallery)

 📞 Contact section

-🌗 Optional theme switcher, mood mode, or Easter eggs for fun

 📱 Mobile-Friendly
 Designed with a mobile-first approach.
 The layout adjusts based on screen size, so it looks great on phones, tablets, and desktops.